ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 6. Do `carthage update` in the application to add the [Bluemix Push service SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-push).

-7. Run the application and register for push notification and close the app.
+7. Run the application and register for push notifications and close the app.

 8. Reopen the app again, it will ask for Feedback, go to the feedback page send a feed back.

-9. You will get push notification as feedback response.
+9. You will get push notifications as feedback response.

 ### License